kawsaralamriad/ecom-old/README.md

-# ecom is an ecommerce project
+# Ecom is an php ecommerce project
-## this project will be developed by php, mysql, html, css etc
+## this project will be develop by php, mysql